LOCKSS Program Web Harvest Guidelines

 Permission statements

 In the majority of cases, there must be a permission statement for each domain serving substantive content.
+The permission statement(s) need not be visible and could be an html comment embedded in an appropriate web page.
+The permission statement(s) should appear conditionally depending on if the crawler has access to content.

-The permission statement for the CLOCKSS system is:
+The standard CLOCKSS permission statement is:

-• CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit
+- CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit

-• LOCKSS system has permission to collect, preserve, and serve this Archival Unit
+- LOCKSS system has permission to collect, preserve, and serve this Archival Unit

 Note:

-• No permission statement is required for CDN support for auxiliary files.
+No permission statement is required for CDN support for auxiliary files.

-• For open access content, the permission statement could be a legal Creative Commons license including the ‘rel=“license”’ attribute.
+For open access content, the permission statement could be a legal Creative Commons license including the ‘rel=“license”’ attribute.

 Defined content sets and starting points for collection